Orbital dichotomy of Fermi liquid properties in Sr$_2$RuO$_4$ revealed by Raman spectroscopy: Experiments

 \section{Experiments}

 Raman experiments have been carried out using a triple grating JY-T64000 spectrometer in subtractive configuration with 1800 grooves/mm gratings.
-For measurements above 75~meV (discussed in the SM~\cite{SM}), a single-stage configuration was used with 600 grooves/mm grating.
+For measurements above 75~meV (discussed in the supplementary information (SI)~\cite{SM}), a single-stage configuration was used with 600 grooves/mm grating.
 When using the 1800 grooves/mm configuration, measurements could be performed down to 1~meV, with a resolution of 0.2~meV.
 The spectrometer is equipped with a nitrogen cooled CCD detector.
 We used the 532~nm excitation line from a diode pump solid state laser.
-Additional spectra (discussed in SM \cite{SM}) were obtained by using 488~nm and 660~nm wavelength lasers.
+Additional spectra displayed in SI~\cite{SM} were obtained by using 488~nm and 660~nm wavelength lasers.
 Measurements between 3 and 200~K have been performed using a closed-cycle optical cryostat.
-Comparing temperature-dependent and laser-power-dependent spectra, we estimate laser heating to be $\Delta T \approx 4$~K (see SM for additional details \cite{SM}).
+Comparing temperature-dependent and laser-power-dependent spectra, we estimate laser heating to be $\Delta T \approx 4$~K \cite{SM}.
 All the raw spectra have been corrected for the Bose factor and the instrumental spectral response.
 They are thus proportional to the imaginary part of the Raman response function $\chi^{\prime\prime}(\omega,T)$.

 As Sr\textsubscript{2}RuO\textsubscript{4} belongs to the $D_{4h}$ point group, the Raman-accessible symmetries are $A_{1g}$, $E_{g}$, $B_{1g}$ and $B_{2g}$.
 For $B_{2g}$ and $B_{1g}$ symmetries measurements, the direction of incoming and outgoing electric fields are contained in the (\textit{ab}) plane, with crossed polarizations along and at 45$\degree$ from the Ru–O bond directions, respectively.
 For $A_{1g}$ symmetry measurements presented here, the polarizations are parallel along the (\textit{c}) axis (so we probe the out-of-plane component of the $A_{1g}$ channel).
 For $E_{g}$ symmetry measurements, the direction of incoming electric field is along the (\textit{c}) axis, the outgoing one is in the (\textit{ab}) plane.